mattmorgis/oai-coding-agent/README.md

 uv run main.py
 ```

+The app now uses **prompt-toolkit** for an interactive prompt and **rich** to
+render markdown responses.
+Tool activity and other internal logs are displayed
+in a side panel while you chat.

 This will:

 1. Launch an MCP filesystem server (via `npx @modelcontextprotocol/server-filesystem`) pointed at your local directory.